-How do our proposals compare in geographical scale to both the UK Government and the CCC in terms of ambition?
-The Government has proposed 500,000 hectares for the Nature Recovery Networks it plans to develop62.
-It also proposes 260,000 hectares of new woodland in England63 (and 775,000 hectares across the UK)64 by 2050, and the restoration of only 5,85165 hectares of peatland.
-However, so far it has only committed £50 million to help plant new woodlands through the Woodland Carbon Guarantee and £10 million towards peatland restoration66.
-The CCC's latest report on meeting the 6th carbon budget includes a 'Widespread Engagement' scenario which would see over 1.7m hectares of new woodland created by midcentury (taking UK woodland cover from 13% to 20%), and the restoration of all upland peat67.
+How do our proposals compare in geographical scale to the proposals of both the UK Government and the CCC in terms of ambition?
+The Government has proposed 500,000 hectares for the Nature Recovery Networks it plans to develop.
+It also proposes 480,000 - 800,000 hectares of new woodland by 2050, and the restoration of only 5,851 hectares of peatland.
+However, so far it has only committed £50 million to help plant new woodlands through the Woodland Carbon Guarantee and £10 million towards peatland restoration.
+The CCC proposes a 'high ambition' scenario which would see 1,500,000 hectares of new woodland by mid-century, and the protection/restoration of all 2 million hectares of peatland.